CLOSED CHURCHES WITHIN THE

 organized as the United Christian Church ―

-the United Brethren Church in 1869 under George W. Hoffman, and still
+from the United Brethren Church in 1869 under George W. Hoffman, and

-exists today with headquarters in Annville PA.
-At what date and under
+still exists today with headquarters in Annville PA.
+At what date and

-what circumstances the Whiteland Church became United Brethren have not been
+under what circumstances the Whiteland Church became United Brethren have not

 On October 21, 1984, the Whiteland and Bethlehem (former